ralvescosta/distributed_systems/README.md

-# Distributed Logging Approach
+# Distributed Systems Approach

-These applications were built with the objective of implementing a distributed logging strategy.
+These applications were built with the objective of implementing a distributed systems technics like:

+ - Distributed Logging;

+ - Distributed Tracing;

+ - Sync Communication;

+ - Async Communication;

+ - CI/CD;

+ - Loading Balancer;

+ - Auto scale;

 The context here is a simple book store.

 ## Applications